-There are many individuals and organisations that have an interest in the management and/or operation of the Richmond Aquatic Centre.
-Council has a Significance and Engagement Policy which is designed to guide the expectations with the relationship between the Council and the Tasman community.
+There are many individuals and organisations that have an interest in the management and / or operation of the Council's assets and services.
+The Council has a Significance and Engagement Policy which is designed to guide the expectations of the relationship between the Council and the Tasman community.